apereo/cas/cas-server-documentation/installation/Couchbase-Service-Management.md

 ---

 # Couchbase Service Registry
-Couchbase integration is enabled by including the following dependency in the Maven WAR overlay:
+Couchbase integration is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>